Alfredo-Sandoval/lossless-cut-crop/CONTRIBUTING.md

 yarn download-ffmpeg-win32-x64
 ```

-For Windows, you may have to install [7z](https://www.7-zip.org/download.html), and then put the 7z folder in your `PATH`.
+On Windows you can instead run `install-deps.bat` which installs all Node dependencies and downloads FFmpeg.
+The script expects [Node.js](https://nodejs.org/), [Yarn](https://classic.yarnpkg.com/en/docs/install) and [7-Zip](https://www.7-zip.org/download.html) to be installed and available in your `PATH`.
+You can run it from any folder; it will automatically switch to the repository directory.

 ### Running